 Unlike some towns, Shirley - Wilkinson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Shirley - Wilkinson are a mix of both white- and blue-collar jobs.
 Overall, Shirley - Wilkinson is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Shirley - Wilkinson who work in management occupations (17.15%), sales jobs (12.10%), and office and administrative support (7.79%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.08% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Shirley - Wilkinson telecommute to their jobs.
+Overall, about 13.08% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Shirley - Wilkinson is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Shirley - Wilkinson’s overall crime rate is lower than average for the country.

-One downside of living in Shirley - Wilkinson is that it can take a long time to commute to work.
-In Shirley - Wilkinson, the average commute to work is 31.75 minutes, which is quite a bit higher than the national average.
-However, it is a pedestrian-friendly town.
-Many of Shirley - Wilkinson’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Shirley - Wilkinson, however, is that residents on average have to contend with a long commute, spending on average 31.75 minutes every day commuting to work.
+It is, however, a pedestrian-friendly town.
+Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The citizens of Shirley - Wilkinson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.32% of adults in Shirley - Wilkinson having a bachelor's degree or advanced degree.